keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 ### kbc_component_configuration
-This table lists the [configurations of components](/components/#creating-component-configuration) (e.g., a configuration of the AWS S3 extractor).
+This table lists the [configurations of components](/components/#creating-component-configuration) (e.g., a configuration of the AWS S3 data source connector).

 *Note: The table is always extracted in full.*